Try This TikTok Hack for the Easiest Stuffed Manicotti!

 Print

-Use this smart hack to make a delicious melted cheese-stuffed manicotti and sausage casserole for dinner tonight!
+Use this smart hack to make delicious stuffed manicotti with string cheese!

-If your family is always up to trying a unique pasta meal, let’s create a delicious manicotti bake featuring a quick Italian sausage marinara sauce and a few types of cheeses.
-The result is a satisfying casserole-type dinner the entire family will love using common ingredients and a simple process!
+This baked manicotti casserole is cheesy and EASY!
+If your family is always up for trying a unique pasta meal, let’s create a delicious stuffed manicotti bake featuring a quick Italian sausage marinara sauce and a few types of cheeses.
+The result is a satisfying casserole-type dinner the entire family will love, using common ingredients and a simple process!

 woman stuffing cheese manicotti

-Instead of taking the time to mix up an egg, ricotta, and shredded cheese mixture to stuff each tube, we’re gonna use string cheese sticks!
-It’s a fun and quick recipe shortcut to try for a low effort meal, that works perfectly.
+Instead of taking the time to mix up an egg, ricotta, and shredded cheese mixture to stuff each tube, we’re gonna make string cheese manicotti instead!
+It’s a fun and quick recipe shortcut to try for a low-effort meal that works perfectly.

 stuffed cheese manicotti ingredients